 Here at Guardian Safe and Lock, we focus on preventing possibly the oldest type of crime committed; burglary.
 For as long as someone has owned something, someone else has wanted to take it.
 Fortunately, there are modern solutions to keep what’s yours in your hands.
 Such as a burglary safe, or also known as an anti-burglar safe.

-With modern security features, our safe offers include protections complying with UL ratings for burglary protection.
-They can protect from theft and give you peace of mind that your valuables are safe.
-From simple lockboxes to larger gun safes, we carry the model that’s best for you.
+With modern security features, our safe offerings include protections complying with UL ratings for burglary protection.
+Security safes can protect from theft and give you peace of mind that your valuables are safe.
+From simple lockboxes to larger Houston gun safes, we carry the model that’s best for you.

 What is a Burglary Safe?